edanaher/idecl/README.md

 - [ ] Backups (S3)
 - [ ] Import/export of some sort
 - [ ] Detect stdin usage on tests
-- [/] Don't load hidden files into the client.
+- [X] Don't load hidden files into the client.

 Milestone 6: Full classroom
 - [ ] History to help detect cheating